Tyrus-deltasurge/teleport/docs/DESIGN.md

 - New users get their password reset emails
 - All three workflows run green
 - No credentials appear in any logs

-## Questions

-A few things I'd like your input on:

-1. Is requiring WebAuthn too aggressive for an MVP?
-Should I allow password + MFA as an option initially?
-2. Any specific Auth0 attack protection settings you've found particularly effective?
-3. Should the user CSV include any additional metadata fields beyond email and name?

 ---